 The emotional connection that is needed

 As mentioned earlier, the numbers were not the decisive factor for me to stop eating meat.
-It’s quite easy to get lost in big numbers, they are too abstract and do not always translate to better understand how much of an effect they have on individuals.
-Maybe the connection with an image can have more effect, that is what I thought when I decided to talk about this, and share what was in my computer for so long.
+It’s quite easy to get lost in big numbers, they are too abstract and do not always translate to better understanding how much of an effect they have on individuals.
+Maybe the connection with an image can have more effect, that is what I thought when I decided to talk about this, and share what was on my computer for so long.

 Images are worth a thousand words, and there are many examples of how effectively they operate in the collective perception of needs, and our subsequent actions.

 Let’s try one thing.
 Imagine one picture of a refugee camp from afar, thousands of people live there and many of them suffer.
 Now imagine the close-up photograph of a deadly hungry girl with a vulture behind, waiting.
 Maybe you know the image I am talking about and the impact it had.
 Do these images affect us in the same way?
-No, they don't because we do not see the individual in the first one and thus is harder to connect emotionally.
+No, they don't because we do not see the individual in the first one, and thus it is harder to connect emotionally.

 Let us run another thought experiment, one that involves not only your thoughts but maybe also your actions.
-Imagine a stake on your plate, it does smell great and you are about to eat it.
-Imagine the table where the plate sits on, bring as much detail as you can to the scene.
+Imagine a steak on your plate, it does smell great and you are about to eat it.
+Imagine the table where the plate sits, bringing as much detail as you can to the scene.
 Take your time.
 Now picture that cow alive, you are pouring her water and she drinks it with pleasure.
 You don´t like cows?
 Picture a little lamb instead, you are petting him.
 Now try to imagine yourself in a slaughterhouse, facing a group of lambs that are about to be slaughtered.
 The lamb you remember is right there in the middle.
-Is that the one I met?, you wonder.
+Is that the one I met? you wonder.
 Maybe not?
 Does it change anything?
 Maybe not?
 Now try to picture yourself killing a chicken with your own hands.
 Could you do it?
 What about the lamb or the cow?

 I know that this little exercise might sound absurd and stupid, but that is how I felt when I shot the video below.
 I felt that the hand killing the cow was mine somehow, it was very intense.
-I felt like an accomplice of a mass murderer, and that felling followed me for a while.
+I felt like an accomplice of a mass murderer, and that feeling followed me for a while.
 I couldn’t unlearn what I saw and I decided to become vegetarian.

 A plea for the animals